larrybotha/testing-javascript/04-configure-jest-for-javascript-applications/README.md

    snapshot.

-   Other snapshot serializers, such as `jest-serializer-path`, can be used to modify snapshots. `jest-serializer-path` normalises absolute paths to prevent conflicts between different devs' systems.
+   Other snapshot serializers, such as `jest-serializer-path`, can be used to modify snapshots. `jest-serializer-path` normalises absolute paths to project root to prevent conflicts between different devs' systems.